ros-tooling/cross_compile/README.md

 ### Custom post-build script

 You may want to perform arbitrary post-processing on your build outputs, in the event of a sucessful build - use `--custom-post-build-script` for this.

-Keep in mind
-It is run at the root of the built workspace.
+Keep in mind that it is run at the root of the built workspace.

 Following is an example setup that allows a user to run [colcon bundle](https://github.com/colcon/colcon-bundle) to create a portable bundle of the cross-compiled application.